tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # External PSK Use Cases and Provisioning Processes {#use-cases}

-Pre-shared Key (PSK) ciphersuites were first specified for TLS in 2005.
-Now, PSK is an integral part of the TLS version 1.3 specification {{!RFC8446}}.
+PSK ciphersuites were first specified for TLS in 2005.
+Now, PSKs are an integral part of the TLS version 1.3 specification {{!RFC8446}}.
 TLS 1.3 also uses PSKs for session resumption.
 It distinguishes these resumption PSKs from external PSKs which have been provisioned out-of-band (OOB).
 Below, we list some example use-cases where pair-wise external PSKs with TLS have been used for